Southern Italy Road Trip: Naples to Palermo

 Table of contents

 History and local culture.
 What a combination.
 And what a great quest to pursue on a Southern Italy road trip from Naples to Palermo, the location of which is a paradise for lovers of both.
-Here is a 1,200-mile, 2-week odyssey to maximize both these aspects by visiting the region’s key cities famous for both history and local culture.
+Here is a 1,200-mile, 2-week odyssey to maximize both these aspects by visiting the best cities in Sicily, famous for both history and local culture.

 Although southern Italy has a reasonably good rail service, your best bet is to rent a car in order to navigate the narrow streets of some ancient towns and to visit archeological sites that may be far from the cities.

 South Italy Road Trip: Naples to Palermo Drive Itinerary

 Naples – 2-4 days